andregranberg/mcp-movies/client/README.md

 ## Usage

+### Production Usage
-To use the tools, simply use the Qwen CLI:
+To use the tools with the production server, simply use the Qwen CLI:

 ```bash
 # List all movies